 With SEO, some of your success will come from trial and error.
 Do your best to start with, and then see what gets you better results over time.
 Once you see improvements, or declining performance, analyse what caused that and either replicate or troubleshoot accordingly.

 Another thing to ensure is that you regularly research changing topics and trends.
 Google can suddenly announce that it's penalising websites because of something that used to be a recommendation.
 If you're responsible for your website's ranking make sure you stay ahead of the game.

 Search engine optimisation isn't a fire and forget activity.
 Without constant refinement and development your competitors will overtake you and you'll slip down the rankings.
-For more detailed ways to improve your SEO download our free guide by clicking the link below.
+For more detailed ways to improve your SEO download our free guide.

 Good SEO can mean the difference between your business being found, or you being lost in the growing mass of online resources.
 This guide is designed to help you rise above your competition.Download now